Anti-Inflammatory Diet Plan →

 Jump to Recipe

 Ready in just 35 minutes, this Spicy Roasted Corn Soup, is made with nourishing, whole food ingredients for a delicious and creamy comfort food recipe you can feel good about eating.
 Prepare it ahead of time for a warm dinner or chilled lunch.
-Gluten free and Vegan options.
+Gluten-free and vegan options.

-two bowls of vegan corn soup with spoons in them
+two bowls of vegan corn soup with spoons in them this for later

-Not Yo Mama’s Cream of Corn Soup
+Not Your Mama’s Cream of Corn Soup

 bowl of spicy vegan corn soup with jalapeno garnish